mbergmann-sh/AmigaED/README.md

 # FEATURES that work so far - a work in progress...
 - load file from GUI or command line
-- create new file in working directory if called with command line argument
+- create new file with initial C comment header in working directory if called with command line argument
 - save file to storage medium
 - recognize changes in text
 - code folding